Kevin is Next

 • Two (2) prints from the exterior side of the master bedroom doorknob.

-• Six (6) prints to include a partial palm print from the sliding glass door.
+• Six (6) prints, including a partial palm print, from the sliding glass door.

 • One (1) print from the exterior side of the second bedroom doorknob.

-These prints were tested for comparison to the fingerprints of Kevin by Largo Police Officer Barone who determined that “all six (6) fingerprints from the sliding glass door were not similar to Kevin” on May 23, 1990.
-In other words, they did not match.
+• May 23, 1990: Officer Barone determined that "all six (6) fingerprints from the sliding glass door were not similar to Kevin"; in other words, they did not match Kevin.

-• Both Scott and Cheryl testified that the assailant was the only one to touch the sliding glass door and they both confirmed that Scott did not touch the sliding door during the incident.
-So how did Scott's prints appear in the blood smears on the glass door which were preserved for testing?
+• Both of the victims testified that the assailant was the only one to touch the sliding glass door and that John Doe himself did not touch the sliding door during the incident.
+This raises questions about how John Doe 's prints appeared in the blood smears on the glass door preserved for testing.

-• Both Scott and Cheryl also confirmed that police had told them that the fingerprints on the door matched Kevin and that they still believed it to be true at trial.
+• Despite the official reports, both victims confirmed that police had told them the fingerprints on the door matched Kevin, and they still believed this to be true at trial.

-• Furthermore, it was Largo Police who performed the internal fingerprint analysis and not a forensic specialist.
+• The internal fingerprint analysis was performed by Largo Police, not a forensic specialist.

-• This is the same Largo police who told Cheryl and Scott that the fingerprints did match Kevin.
+• This is the same Largo Police who previously told Jane Doe and John Doe that the fingerprints did match Kevin.

 Hair Samples

-Head and pubic hair samples from Kevin Herrick, Scott Barfield and Cheryl Hagan were sent to the Florida Department of Law Enforcement for forensic comparison to hair evidence which was collected at the crime scene from Cheryl and Scotts bedsheets.
+Initial Forensic Analysis and Surprising Findings: In this case, head and pubic hair samples were collected from Kevin Herrick, John Doe, and Jane Doe.
+These samples were sent to the Florida Department of Law Enforcement (FDLE) for forensic comparison against hair evidence found at the crime scene, specifically from John and Jane's bedsheets.

-• Additionally, the FDLE analysis concluded that some of the hair samples collected did not match Cheryl or Scott either.
+• Crucially, the FDLE analysis also determined that some of the hair samples collected did not match Jane Doe or John Doe either.

-• So, whose hair is it then?
-Obviously, someone else was in that bed.
+• This physical evidence strongly suggested that someone else was present in that bed.

-Amazingly, this physical evidence is not discussed at all during the trial.
+Evidence Omitted from Trial and Subsequent Efforts: Despite these significant findings, this critical physical evidence was not discussed at all during the trial.

-• When Kevin questioned his defense attorney, Mr. Lienster told him that the FDLE fiber analysis was inconclusive.
+• When Kevin Herrick questioned his defense attorney, Mr. Lienster, he was informed that the FDLE fiber analysis was inconclusive.

-In 2007 The Innocence Project represented Kevin in post-conviction proceedings that sought to have the DNA tested from the hairs recovered from the victim’s bedsheets for the specific purpose of identifying the actual assailant in this case.
+• Their primary objective was to have the DNA tested from the hairs recovered from the victim’s bedsheets.
+The specific purpose of this DNA testing was to identify the actual assailant in the case.

-• The motion for post-conviction DNA testing was inexplicably denied, so the Innocence Project had no option except to conclude their representation of Kevin.
+• The motion for post-conviction DNA testing was inexplicably denied.

 Belt Buckle

-The evidence collected from Kevin’s room included jeans with a black belt with a bronze-colored buckle.
+Evidence collected from Kevin's room included a pair of jeans with a black belt and a bronze-colored buckle.
+This seemingly minor detail reveals a significant discrepancy when compared with other official records and testimony.

-• This is significant because there is no mention of a large belt buckle in the Largo Police reports or the forensic reports.
+• Absence in Reports: There is no mention of a large belt buckle in the Largo Police reports or the forensic reports.

-• This is because Kevin never owned a large belt buckle.
+• Kevin's Ownership: Significantly, Kevin never owned a large belt buckle.

 Blood

-The only blood evidence collected in this case was found smeared on the sliding glass door at Scott and Cheryl’s apartment and on Scott’s clothing.
-All of the blood evidence matches Scott’s blood type “O”.
+• Other Blood Evidence: It is important to note that the only actual blood evidence collected in this case was found smeared on the sliding glass door at John Doe and Jane Doe’s apartment and on John’s clothing.
+All of this blood evidence was confirmed to match John’s blood type “O”.

-• Yet both victims testified at trial that the police had told them that bloody clothes were recovered from the Kevin’s bedroom and that they still believed it to be true.
+• Both victims testified at trial that the police had informed them that "bloody clothes were recovered from Kevin’s bedroom".

 The police report also states that a small lock blade knife and a gun were found tucked under the mattress in Kevin’s room.